 - Soak a clean washcloth or a packet of 4 x 4 gauzes in a bowl of ice water.
 Squeeze out the excess water and apply gauze over each eye.
 Change the washcloth or gauze when it is no longer cold, about 20-30 minutes.

 If your child has an eye patch, do not use an ice compress on that eye.
 A dry, cold compress should be used over the patch.

 What to Do

 - Your child may eat a normal diet.

 - If the eyes are sore, try to have your child remain quiet the first evening with the head raised to reduce swelling, bleeding, and soreness.

 - If your child wears glasses, they should be worn when he is up and around, unless your doctor has told you to do otherwise.

 - You may be given a prescription for either eye ointment or eye drops.
 Begin using the eye ointment or drops ___________________.
 Use it ___________ times a day until your child’s eye doctor tells you to stop.
-The ointment or drops will help heal and prevent infection in the operated eyes.
+The ointment or drops will help healing and prevent infection.